locationtech/geomesa/docs/user/aws.rst

    ssh -i /path/to/key ec2-user@<ip_address>

 This should log you into the master node of the EMR cluster you just started.
-Next, you will need to attach to the docker instance running one of the Accumulo services.
-To determine the docker instances, run the following command.
+You can see a list of docker instances by running the following command.

 .. code-block:: shell

    sudo docker ps